 Every organization has their own recruiting process and timeline.
 How will you know when the companies you’re interested in are hiring?
 Does hiring for the industry you’d like to join follow a specific timeline, or can opportunities come up at any time?
 While finding out this information may seem daunting, doing a bit of targeted research will go a long way.

 Many organizations hire on an “as-needed” basis, which means that they post jobs as they become available (rather than on a set schedule).
 It generally takes about 4-12 weeks for a company to post a position, review applications, and conduct interviews.

 Large organizations in any industry are an exception.
-These employers typically recruit for full-time, entry level hires (and in some cases, summer interns) in the Fall semester.
+These employers typically recruit for full-time, entry level hires (and in some cases, summer interns) in the summer or during the Fall semester of a candidate’s final year.
 They are usually hiring large groups or “classes” of recent graduates, rather than hiring for a single position.
 These companies also tend to recruit on campus at Columbia and other universities.

 Often times, these organizations will also use a “pipeline hiring strategy.”
-They will look to the pool of interns who worked with them during the summer to ﬁll these classes.
+They will look to the pool of interns who worked with them over the summer to ﬁll these full time, entry level classes.
 You will still (in most cases) be able to apply for a full time role if you didn’t intern with a company, but the process will be more competitive.

 Other large organizations may oﬀer special rotational or leadership development programs.
 These programs last for a year or two, and allow you to train with more than one department, according to a pre-determined timeline.

 It is very important to know how and when your industry recruits.
 Identify speciﬁc companies that you’re interested in early on, and research their application deadlines to avoid missing out.
 You can review the CCE Industry Pages for more information on recruiting timelines.